dylanbrams/GameOfLife/README.md

 It takes the screen size available to it and fills it with 1/3 live pixels, based upon a user-input random number.
 It then calculates the next tick repeatedly.

-The user interface could use a ton of work.
+The user interface was not the point of the exercise, but ended up being a lot of the work.
+  Some of the code written for it was inherited from elsewhere and will be used there eventually.

+StructureNotes.md has a basic rundown of the project structure.

+Please note that this is a program in Java, so it is fairly heavy in a few ways.

 ToDo:
 1. Unit Tests for the Bitmap generation functions.